nexpy/nexpy/doc/source/pythongui.rst

 **New...**
     Creates a new workspace in the tree.
 **Open (readonly)**
     Opens a new NeXus file as read only.
 **Open (read/write)**
     Opens a new NeXus file with read/write access.
-Note that it is not possible to rename items or change their shape and data type within a pre-existing file.
-If such changes are made, the tree will have to be saved to a new file.
-**Save**
-    Saves the selected tree item to a NeXus file.
-If the selected item is a NXroot group that was loaded from a file with read/write access, the file is updated with the new tree items and values.
-Otherwise, this will trigger a "Save as..." dialog.
+Note that any changes to the file tree, using shell of GUI commands, will be automatically updated in the file.
 **Save as...**
     Saves the selected tree item to a new NeXus file.
 If the selected item is not a NXroot group, it will be wrapped in one to form a valid NeXus file.